domsalisbury/domsalisbury.github.io/_posts/2021-02-23-healthhistory.md

   - health
 classes: wide
 ---
 I became ill in spring 2012 with a nondescript viral illness during a period of heightened stress.
-I was erroneously prescribed an antibiotic — most likely penicillin or amoxicillin — for what was probably a viral illness, and I feel this may have played a role in me developing a long-term illness.
+I was erroneously prescribed an antibiotic — most likely penicillin or amoxicillin — and I feel this may have played a role in me developing a long-term illness.

 For several years I lived with three core symptoms: mild fatigue, mild muscle pain and tenderness, and unilateral tinnitus that started a couple of weeks after I first became ill.
 Throughout this period, I was able to work full time (though often relying on the relative flexibility of academia) and exercise regularly.